By Marcia Raffel Levin

 A large two-level race track at sea allows guests to test their driving skills while on the ocean, and there’s music in the night when the outstanding musical Jersey Boys takes the stage offering such classic hits as “Can’t Take My Eyes Off Of You” and “Big Girls Don’t Cry.”

-The ship sports three dining rooms, a buffet and several casual eateries throughout the vessel.
+This new cruise ship sports three dining rooms, a buffet and several casual eateries throughout the vessel.
 Norwegian Bliss will sail to Alaska, through the Caribbean and Panama Canal, and to the Mexican Riviera.